lennyleadership/spiritual_notes/content.en/docs/11 Break the bread/15_2023_11_12_Abel_offerings.md

 God respected Abel's offering because Abel was faithful.

 God is righteous, so he expected Abel and Cain to be righteous when coming to His presence.

 Genesis 4:1-5

+If we sin against God, and did not get consequence, we thought God is silent, actually we are in trouble.

 # God is love

+Cain became very angry to God so his face was gloomy.

 Genesis 4:7 sin lies at the door.

+Difficult verse to be translated.  the word "sin" could be translated as "a sin offering".

 Not by work.